All Episodes

 The problem is it has to be preceded by losses.

-And so I'm not so sure it would be a bad thing for conservatives if Republicans lose started losing elections.
+And so I'm not so sure it would be a bad thing for conservatives if Republicans started losing elections.

-I want people to be able to speak directly with you, and then we're lining up the calls right now as we continue with the Cato Institute Steven Slavinsky uh at 1800-282-2882, 1-800-282-2882.
+And then, we're lining up the calls right now as we continue with the Cato Institute, Stephen Slavinsky, at 1-800-282-2882.

 As we continue the Rush Limbaugh program, I'm Paul W. Smith.